Core Academic Course Descriptions for Session 4, 2024-2025

 This

-full year course will allow students to immerse themselves in world geography, starting at any level.
+full-year course will allow students to immerse themselves in world geography, starting at any level.
 By the end of the year (IF attending all four sessions and completing all assignments and independent practice), students will be able to draw a map of the world by heart

 , on an equirectangular grid, and (dependent on their starting point of knowledge) will include most of the world’s countries, major bodies of water, and major landforms.
 Like anything, the final product is determined by the time and effort put into this course, which begins in August!
 Session 1 will focus on major world regions and the Americas, with an independent country study project started.
 Lessons are taken from David Smith’s “Mapping the World by Heart” curriculum, teacher-developed curriculum, video, and other resources.
-Each lesson will help students build understanding of various maps, regions, climate, GPS, the spatial relationships of countries and continents to one another, and regional/cultural and historical information about MANY countries.
-Materials needed each week include a spiral notebook, folder, assignment notebook, and pencil/pen (optional: personal set of sharpened colored pencils).
+Each lesson will help students build an understanding of various maps, regions, climate, GPS, the spatial relationships of countries and continents to one another, and regional/cultural and historical information about MANY countries.
+Materials needed each week include a spiral notebook, folder, assignment notebook, and pencil/pen (optional: a personal set of sharpened colored pencils).
 Materials required: National Geographic “Kids” Student World Atlas, Fifth Edition (2019).
 National Geographic Kids World Atlas, Sixth Edition (2021) may also be used, but the 5th edition (“Kids”) is recommended as it aligns better with the maps we use in class.

 Independent work is expected, about 2 hrs./week, with several projects.
 Instructor Lori Peters.
 Max: 12